SofiaDumas/Assignment_4_Troubleshooting_and_exception_handling/README.md

 ## Code Modification:
 Update 1: Added exception handling to file operations for file not found.
+Update 2: Added two validations for the transaction type and the string, and created a tuple and appended the tuple to the rejected records.
 ## Author
 Maria Sofia Dumas